-respectively, within 1999-2010.
-Note that the colorbars of Figure 8 transition to pink colors at 66°N for centroid latitude, and 2.4 for aspect ratio, corresponding to the thresholds used in Seviour et al. (2013) to define displacement and split SSWs.
-For

-- 445 displacement events (Fig 8a-i), most models capture a latitudinal deviation from the pole at long lead times of around a month, though with an underestimation of the magnitude of the displacement at lead times beyond 3 weeks.
+- 415 be used to quantify the displacement or stretch of the vortex during SSWs.
+We perform these calculations using the hindcast 10 hPa geopotential heights, assuming that the 30 km contour is representative of the vortex edge.
+Figure 8 shows the ensemble-mean predictions of the centroid latitude and aspect ratio diagnostics as a function of lead time and initialization with respect to composites of the central dates of displacement and split SSWs within 1999-2010.
+Note that the colorbars of Figure 8 transition to pink colors at 66°N for centroid latitude, and 2.4 for aspect ratio, corresponding to the thresholds used in Seviour et al. (2013) - 420 to define displacement and split SSWs.
+For displacement events (Fig 8a-i), most models capture a latitudinal deviation from the pole at long lead times of around a month, though with an underestimation of the magnitude of the displacement at lead times beyond 3 weeks.
 However, the BoM, CMA, and NCEP systems show signs of systematic biases in their predicted centroid latitudes.
 BoM and CMA (both low-top systems) show virtually no centroid latitude variability at longer lead times, with only the forecasts falling within about two weeks of the SSWs showing significant latitudinal displacements.
-On the other hand, NCEP appears to have a systematic bias toward - 450 a vortex that is too frequently displaced at longer lead times.
-The results for these three models are consistent with our prior results that showed the BoMand CMA systems struggle to represent stratospheric variability (Figures 5,6, and 7), and that NCEP has a weak vortex bias and over-predicts the occurrence of SSWs (Figure 6 and supplemental Figure 14)While Figure 8 is only focused on SSW events, the results for NCEP, BoM, and CMA are consistent with their climatological heat flux biases shown in Figure 5; at longer leads, BoM and CMA consistently underestimate wave-1 heat fluxes, while NCEP consistently
+On the other hand, - 425 NCEP appears to have a systematic bias toward a vortex that is too frequently displaced at longer lead times.
+While Figure 8 is only focused on SSW events, the results for NCEP, BoM, and CMA are consistent with their climatological heat flux biases shown in Figure 5; at longer leads, BoM and CMA consistently underestimate wave-1 heat fluxes, while NCEP consistently overestimates them.